pdayquotient/drupalcon-2017-bodiless-drupal/README.md

 Line 29 of modules/bodiless_and_headless/src/Form/ContentForm.php
 ```

-Copy the files in the nodejs-bodiless-and-headless folder to your node.js application's root folder.
+Copy the files in the nodejs-bodiless-headless-drupal folder to your node.js application's root folder.
 The path to sample.txt is the path you need to put into line 29 referenced above.

 ### Prerequisites
 - node.js (v4.6.0)